decentraland/eth-connect/report/eth-connect.api.md

   readonly e: number;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  eq(n: BigNumber.Value, base?: number): boolean;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. eq(n: BigNumber.Value, base?: number): boolean;

   static readonly EUCLID: 9;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  exponentiatedBy(n: number, m?: BigNumber.Value): BigNumber;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. exponentiatedBy(n: number, m?: BigNumber.Value): BigNumber;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  gt(n: BigNumber.Value, base?: number): boolean;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. gt(n: BigNumber.Value, base?: number): boolean;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  gte(n: BigNumber.Value, base?: number): boolean;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. gte(n: BigNumber.Value, base?: number): boolean;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  idiv(n: BigNumber.Value, base?: number): BigNumber;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. idiv(n: BigNumber.Value, base?: number): BigNumber;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
-  integerValue(rm?: BigNumber.RoundingMode): BigNumber;
+  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' integerValue(rm?: BigNumber.RoundingMode): BigNumber;

-  static isBigNumber(value: any): boolean;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static isBigNumber(value: any): boolean;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  isEqualTo(n: BigNumber.Value, base?: number): boolean;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. isEqualTo(n: BigNumber.Value, base?: number): boolean;

   isFinite(): boolean;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  isGreaterThan(n: BigNumber.Value, base?: number): boolean;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. isGreaterThan(n: BigNumber.Value, base?: number): boolean;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  isGreaterThanOrEqualTo(n: BigNumber.Value, base?: number): boolean;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. isGreaterThanOrEqualTo(n: BigNumber.Value, base?: number): boolean;

   isInteger(): boolean;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  isLessThan(n: BigNumber.Value, base?: number): boolean;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. isLessThan(n: BigNumber.Value, base?: number): boolean;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  isLessThanOrEqualTo(n: BigNumber.Value, base?: number): boolean;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. isLessThanOrEqualTo(n: BigNumber.Value, base?: number): boolean;

   isNaN(): boolean;